akifurrahman/fakenewsdetect/README.md

-Here's a beautified version of the summary, well-suited for a GitHub README file:

----

 # 📰 Fake News Detection Using Deep Learning

 This project aims to build a **Fake News Detection System** using a **Convolutional Neural Network (CNN)**.
 The system classifies news articles as either **"Real"** or **"Fake"** based on their content.
 The project includes model development, dataset preprocessing, and deployment via a web interface.